-As HDPE sheets are UV resistant, it helps in keeping the toys resistant to the sun’s rays that cause damage and discoloration.
+As HDPE sheets are UV resistant, it helps in keeping the toys resistant to the sun’s rays that cause damage and discolouration.

-With its chemical-resistant properties, HDPE is the best for shaping it to containers.
-Manufacturers use these sheets for making containers of shampoos, laundry, conditioner, motor oil, household cleaning products, antifreeze, and recycling bins.
-With the addition of color or pigment, the strength of the bottles increases.
+With its chemical-resistant properties, HDPE is the best for shaping it into containers.
+Manufacturers use these sheets for making containers for shampoos, laundry, conditioners, motor oil, household cleaning products, antifreeze, and recycling bins; with the addition of colour or pigment, the strength of the bottles increases.

 Enlisted are the applications of PP sheets.

 High strength, good barrier properties, cost-effectiveness, and good surface finish make the material suitable for rigid and flexible packaging.
-The manufacturers can easily blow mold the PP sheets for producing pots, bottles, and crates.
-Since PP sheets have excellent optical clarity and transmits low moisture, it is an ideal choice for the food packaging industry.
+The manufacturers can easily blow mould the PP sheets for producing pots, bottles, and crates.
+Since PP sheets have excellent optical clarity and transmit low moisture, it is an ideal choice for the food packaging industry.

-Since PP sheets are cost-effective, have outstanding mechanical properties, and are easily molded, PP sheets have wide use in automotive parts.
-Most of the applications of the sheets in the automotive industry include the manufacturing of battery cases and trays, fender liners, bumpers, interior trim, door trims, and instrumental panels.
+Since PP sheets are cost-effective, have outstanding mechanical properties, and are easily moulded, PP sheets have wide use in automotive parts.
+Most of the applications of the sheets in the automotive industry include manufacturing battery cases and trays, fender liners, bumpers, interior trim, door trims, and instrumental panels.

-Polypropylene (PP) has its use in several residential products and consumer goods applications, including translucent parts, housewares, home & office furniture, appliances, children toys, and travel luggage.
+Polypropylene (PP) is used in several residential products and consumer goods applications, including translucent parts, housewares, home & office furniture, appliances, children’s toys, and travel luggage.

 Due to high chemical and bacterial resistance, PP sheets find their use in \several medical applications.
 Furthermore, the medical-grade PP sheets possess good resistance to steam sterilization.
 The disposable syringes are the most common medical application of PP sheets.
 Other sheet industry applications include medical vials, diagnostic devices, poetry dishes, intravenous bottles, specimen bottles, pans, pill containers, and food trays.